 Yet, there are certainly ways to demonstrate the value of a DAM—you just have to understand how to gather the right data, and present it in a way that is visually-appealing and easily digestible.
 Discovering and establishing the right key performance indicators (KPIs) is a key part of this process.

 In today’s saturated technology market, proving the worth of your digital investment can be an undertaking.
 How is your system different than other systems that your organization also utilizes?
-Being able to prove that your system is qualitatively and quantifiably justified to senior leadership and capital committees is an expected (and sometimes unspoken) job requirement for digital asset managers and system administrators.
+Being able to prove that your system is qualitatively and quantifiably justified to senior leadership is an expected (and sometimes unspoken) job requirement for digital asset managers and system administrators.

 There are two primary ways that you can demonstrate an investment return:

-What are the most important data touch points to watch and what are their implications for ROI, system use and adoption, marketing capabilities, brand awareness, sales, and more?
-If you can tie the statistic directly to a business function, it is worthy of repeated measurement.
+What are the most important data touch points to look for, and what's the impact on ROI, system use and adoption, marketing capabilities, brand awareness, sales, and more?
+Ultimately, if you can tie the statistic directly to a business function, it's worthy of repeated measurement.

-Efficiency gains in workflows, specifically in time spent on completely manual tasks, is an easy target for measurement.
+Efficiency gains in workflows, specifically for time spent on completely manual tasks, is an easy target for measurement.
 A few ideas that might be worthy of tracking: